-Two fundamental documents need to be executed during your life to ensure that you receive the kind of healthcare you want if you are ever incapacitated.
-The first is commonly called a living will, an advance directive, or a patient advocate designation, or something similar.
+There are two fundamental documents that you should execute during your life to ensure that you receive the kind of medical care you want if you are ever mentally or physically incapacitated.

 Table of Contents

-The second document sets out who has medical power of attorney for your healthcare decisions so that they may answer questions that may not be addressed by your living will.
-The document assigns who is your health care proxy or health care agent, such as a spouse or family member, if you are unable to make decisions.
+The second document, sometimes called a durable power of attorney for health care or health care power of attorney, sets out who has medical power of attorney for your healthcare decisions so that they may answer questions that are not addressed by your living will.
+The document assigns the person you want as your health care proxy or health care agent, such as a spouse or family member, if you are unable to do your own decision-making.

 Durable Power of Attorney for Healthcare

-The durable power of attorney for healthcare is given to the person you want to make medical decisions for you in an emergency.
-Even though you set out your wishes in your living will, such documents can never cover every circumstance, and the person who has a durable power of attorney for healthcare can make decisions not covered by your living will.
+The durable power of attorney for healthcare is a legal document that allows you to appoint a trusted person to make medical decisions for you in an emergency.
+Although you outlined your medical care and treatment desires in your living will, it’s impossible to plan for every circumstance.
+The health care proxy you appoint in your durable power of attorney for healthcare can make decisions not covered by your living will.

 Keep in mind that the person with a durable power of attorney for healthcare can never contradict the terms of your living will.
-Rather, that person is there to fill in gaps, for situations not covered by your living will, or in case your living will is invalidated for any reason.
-Check out our easy-to-use power of attorney form to learn more.
+Rather, that person is there to fill in the gaps for situations not covered by your living will, or in case your living will is invalidated for any reason.

 Other Names for the Power of Attorney for Healthcare and the Advanced Directive

-Depending on your state, the person you grant a durable power of attorney for healthcare will typically be called your “agent,” “proxy,” “attorney-in-fact”, “patient advocate” or “surrogate”.
-The typical rights for this person include:
+Depending on the state you live in, the person you grant a durable power of attorney for healthcare may be called any one of the following:

 - Providing medical decisions that aren’t covered in your healthcare declaration